10 Queen's Own Gurkha Logistic Regiment RLC

 The Queen's Own Gurkha Logistic Regiment, also known as 10 The Queen's Own Gurkha Logistic Regiment or 10 QOGLR, is a regiment of the British Army's Royal Logistic Corps.

 History

 The regiment was created on 5 April 2001.
 It was formed as a merger of The Queen's Own Gurkha Transport Regiment, The Gurkha Transport Regiment and The Gurkha Army Service Corps which formed as component parts of The Brigade of Gurkhas on 1 July 1958.
-A post on the Gurkha Brigade website in August 2016 noted that a two new QOGLR squadrons will be formed in the future.
+A post on the Gurkha Brigade website in August 2016 noted that a further two new QOGLR squadrons will be formed in the future.